 I wasn’t surprised by her answer, because I’d spent two years working at a spiritual retreat centre and often bulk-ordered from Suma and Essential.
 But I’d hoped things had moved on.

 Wholefood suppliers are stuck in a battle between keeping their foods fresh for a long time, and going plastic-free.
 And so far, according to what I’ve read, plastic is winning.
 Still, bulk-buying makes a huge difference to plastic waste, and plenty of stuff in this all-organic store comes without any packaging at all.

-Lydia instantly put me onto a Facebook support group for people who want to set up their own zero waste business.
+Lydia told me about a Facebook support group for people who want to set up their own zero waste businesses.

 Far from being anti-competition, the zero waste industry is collaborative and supportive of newcomers.